-WAYNE'S APRIL COLUMN
+WAYNE'S AUGUST COLUMN

-May the peace, grace and love of Jesus be with each of you.
+The peace, grace and love of Jesus be with each of you.